Cloud Vulnerability DB

 A community-led vulnerabilities database

-If successfully exploited, this vulnerability allows attackers to execute arbitrary code in the context of the current process, potentially leading to complete system compromise with high impacts on confidentiality, integrity, and availability of the affected system (ZDI Advisory).
+If successfully exploited, this vulnerability allows attackers to execute arbitrary code in the context of the current process.
+The high CVSS score of 7.8 indicates severe potential impacts on confidentiality, integrity, and availability of the affected system (ZDI Advisory).

-Given the nature of the vulnerability, the only salient mitigation strategy is to restrict interaction with the product.
-The vendor was notified of the vulnerability on April 14, 2025, and acknowledged receipt on April 23, 2025.
-After multiple follow-ups, ZDI published this as a zero-day advisory on October 16, 2025 (ZDI Advisory).
+Given the nature of the vulnerability, the only salient mitigation strategy recommended is to restrict interaction with the product.
+The vendor was notified on April 14, 2025, acknowledged the receipt on April 23, 2025, but no patch was available at the time of disclosure (ZDI Advisory).

 Source: This report was generated using AI